Your Pathway into General Paediatrics training in North Queensland

-- Completion of Royal Australasian College of Physicians (RACP) Basic Paediatrics, including successful completion of the RACP written and clinical examinations
+- Completion of the Royal Australasian College of Physicians (RACP) Basic Training, including successful completion of the RACP written and clinical examinations

-- Employment in an appropriate Advanced Training position
+- Employment in an accredited Advanced Training position in General Paediatrics

 - Refer to the Royal Australasian College of Physicians and Queensland General Paediatric Advanced Training Pathway for further information in relation to selection into the training program

 Basic Paediatrics and Child Health Training: 36 months (full-time)

 - Minimum 24 months (full-time) core rotations including a minimum of 9 months in general paediatric medicine, 3 months in paediatric emergency medicine, 3 months of neonatology in a perinatal unit, and 3 months in a paediatric medical speciality